The World Cup, E-Sports, and The Battle For Eyeballs

 More support for this theory is that digital stars have already surpassed traditional athletes in terms of social media popularity.

-The Rise of Digital Stars and Athletes
+E-sports: The Rise of Digital Stars and Athletes

 In April, Tyler “Ninja” Blevins, the famed Twitch gamer/e-sports athlete is now the most engaged athlete on social media.
 With over 10 million YouTube subscribers and nearly 8 million Twitch followers he’s become a social media phenom, and he’s hardly alone.
 8 of the top 10 most recognizable celebs amongst teens today are digital stars.
 To top it off live sports viewership is declining – the NFL has seen their average per-game audience decline by 17 percent since 2015.